BjornFJohansson/pydna/README.rst

 =======   ========== =====================================================================
 version   date       comment
 =======   ========== =====================================================================
+0.9.2     2015-05-28 pydna_data_dir is encoded to a string in __init__.py instead of
+                     unicode.
+The Popen module does not accept environment variables that are not strings.

 0.9.1     2015-05-26 fixed critical error in the calculation of seguid and cseguid
                      checksums